ruchimalik/malik_etal_cell2022/README.md

 # Malik_etal_Cell2022
-Custom code used in the paper
+Custom code used in the paper.

 The repoistory contains custom codes for following analyis:
 1) LFP data analysis
 2) Photometry data analyis